rancher/rancher-catalog/README.md

 4. If the version will be the latest default in the upcoming release, update the version in the `config.yml`

+## Rancher Versions

+When creating new templates of a catalog, please review the `minimum_rancher_version:` in the `rancher-compose.yml` to confirm that it's accurate.
+Due to resourcing, Rancher is generally only able to test out 1 version of a infrastructure service for a release.
+Therefore, the new folder should have a `minimum_rancher_version` of the release that it is being introduced for.
+Also, any old templates should be reviewed and a `maximum_rancher_version` of the previous release should be used.

+> **Example:** We are working on Rancher v1.6 on the **v1.6.0-dev** branch.
+When introducing any new folders/versions templates, we should update the `minimum_rancher_version` to be `v1.6.0-rc1`.
+In any old folder, we should add in `maximum_rancher_version` and set it at `v1.5.99` to indicate those versions are only for the `v1.5.X` release.

 ## Contact
 For bugs, questions, comments, corrections, suggestions, etc., open an issue in